openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 }
 ```

-Description: This interface represents comparison operations and is a combination of the equality, inequality, less-than, greater-than, less-than-or-equal, and greater-than-or-equal interfaces.
+Function: This interface represents comparison operations and is a combination of equality, inequality, less than, greater than, less than or equal to, and greater than or equal to interfaces.

-This interface provides default implementations for the operators ==, !=, <, <=, >, and >=.
-The default implementations determine their return values based on the result of the compare function.
+This interface provides default implementations for the operator overloads ==, !=, <, <=, >, >=.
+The default implementations determine their return values based on the return value of the compare function.
 For example: if a.compare(b) returns EQ, then a == b returns true; otherwise, it returns false.

 Parent types: